Erdogan says car explosion in Turkey kills three, may be terrorism-related

 intel reports

-MAST’s security report issue 362 is available to read now.
-In the UK, there have been several terror-related court appearances in the period observed, including
+MAST’s security report issue 370 is available to read now.
+In the UK, there have again been a series of court appearances related to terrorism